Deb Fischer: Foreign policy

 Fischer has advocated modernizing the U.S. nuclear triad and increasing defense spending to deter China, Iran, and Russia.
 She has sometimes opposed efforts to scale back U.S. military authorities; in 2023, she was one of 30 senators to vote against repealing the 2002 Authorization for Use of Military Force Against Iraq.

 In 2022, Fischer voted to ratify the accession of Finland and Sweden into NATO, joining the near-unanimous Senate approval of their membership.
 In 2023, she backed a bipartisan amendment (to the 2024 defense authorization act)—adopted 65–28—that requires the President to obtain congressional consent before withdrawing the United States from NATO.
 In August 2025, Fischer joined Armed Services Committee chairperson Roger Wicker on a visit to Taiwan, where she condemned the Chinese government's attempts to "threaten, to pressure, and [to] isolate Taiwan".
 During that trip, she affirmed U.S. support for Taiwan's self-determination and security amid rising tensions with China.
 Fischer has promoted measures to strengthen U.S. military readiness in the Indo-Pacific, such as expanding ammunition stockpiles and capabilities to counter China's growing influence.

+Fischer supported the second Donald Trump administration's trade wars.